Why Beautiful Church Design May Be the Best Way to Serve Your Community

 Learn how church design can impact your community at the upcoming 2018 Alignment Conference—You Are Here: Building Your Church for Community Impact.

 “In the church, there’s a narrative that says we shouldn’t spend money on buildings.
 It’s somehow ungodly or frivolous to spend ministry resources on anything but ministry programming,” says Matthew Niermann, an architect, researcher, missiologist, theologian, and professor of architecture at California Baptist University in Southern California.
 “We go cheap on church buildings because we want to show the community that we care—and that we care by spending the church’s money on programs that serve the community.”

-For the past three years though, Niermann has been studying the relationship between church design and people’s perception of the church, especially the unchurched.
-His research, which is funded by a Rackham Research Grant and Radcliffe/Ramsdell Fellowship and is in the process of being published, delves deep into hundreds of responses to visuals of churches and architectural details.
+Niermann has been studying the relationship between church design and people’s perception of the church, especially the unchurched.
+His research, which is funded by a Rackham Research Grant and Radcliffe/Ramsdell Fellowship, delves deep into hundreds of responses to visuals of churches and architectural details.
 According to Niermann, one of the biggest surprises from his research is the myth of frugal facilities.

 According to Niermann, churches need to think differently about building design.
 “In building committee meetings, we ask how to make the unchurched more comfortable.
 Yet, the starkest revelation from my research is that the unchurched understand buildings via physical elements and don’t have conceptual categories for church design, such as whether they’d feel more comfortable or not in a certain type of church.”